 Southcentral Foundation provides a full range of health services for women, both pregnant and non-pregnant, throughout the life continuum, from adolescence to post-menopausal.

 Obstetrics and Gynecology provides a full spectrum of women’s health services to Alaska Native and American Indian women.

-Your care team consists of a physician, physician assistants, nurse practitioners, registered nurses, licensed practical nurses, behavioral health consultants, pharmacists, dietitians, certified medical assistants, management and support staff.
+Your care team consists of a physician, certified nurse midwives, registered nurses, licensed practical nurses, behavioral health consultants, registered dietitians, certified medical assistants, management, and support staff.
 Services include:

 - Low risk and high risk obstetric care

-These services are provided by certified nurse midwives or board-certified obstetrician doctors, depending on your preference.
+These services are provided by certified nurse midwives or board-certified obstetrician/gynecologist physicians, depending on your preference.

 Southcentral Foundation Nutaqsiivik Nurse-Family Partnership is a voluntary, home visiting program that works with families, mothers and infants to provide education and support as a supplement to regular prenatal care and well-child checkups.
-For more information, see Nutaqsiivik Nurse-Family Partnership on the pediatrics page.
+For more information, see Nutaqsiivik Nurse-Family Partnership page.